-A writ of bodily attachment is specifically issued by the court to commit or detail a person for civil contempt.
-It's usually issued by a judge from the clerk of the court, and then it's served by the U.S. Marshall service.
+A writ of bodily attachment is specifically issued by the court to commit or detail a person of civil contempt.
+It’s usually issued by a judge from the clerk of the court, and then it’s served by the U.S. Marshall service.
 When serving, the Marshalls will hunt down the person named and then take them into custody, so they can be brought forcibly to court as soon as possible.
 Usually, this only happens when the person has held up court proceedings by making no effort to come to court on their own despite being notified.

 How the Process of Writs Works

 A person subject to a writ of bodily attachment must have been notified of the original motion and hearing before the court.
-Despite this notification, they have still not appeared or have willfully disobeyed previous court rulings on the subject.
+Despite this notification, they have still not appeared or had willfully disobeyed previous court rulings on the subject.
 In the case of child support motions, the court will determine if the contemnor failed to pay based on a previous order.
 This can also apply if the person has only made partial payments.
-Even if the contemnor is present and can pay the child support, they will likely be remanded anyway because the non-payment was by choice rather than necessity.
+Even if the contemnor is present and can pay the child support, they will likely be remanded anyway because of the non-payment was by choice rather than necessity.

 If the contemnor is not present, the court will issue a writ of bodily attachment and direct the person to be brought to court within a specified amount of time (usually 48 hours), so the court can determine whether the obedience was willful or not.
 They will not rule on the case itself, merely whether the contemnor failed to adhere to the previous ruling by choice or by necessity.
 This distinction will determine the court’s future actions on the case.

 What to Do If You Have Been Issued a Writ?